-The standard deviations of background and observation errors are set respectively to 3 cm and 4 cm.
+The standard deviations of background, in situ observation and snow extent observation errors are set to 3 cm, 4 cm and 8 cm, respectively.
 The number of observations closest to a given grid point that are considered is N = 50 (scanned within a radius of 250 km).